noahzgordon/trello-clone/README.md

 Take some time to browse the code provided for you.
-In this project, you'll deal with the models in the following order: `Boards`, `Lists`, `Cards`, `TodoItems`, and `CardAssignments`. `Lists` and `Cards` have an `ord` that corresponds to the order they're shown in.
-By the end of this project, you'll be able to edit their order by dragging and dropping them, using jQuery UI.
+In this project, you'll deal with the models in the following order: `Boards`, `Lists`, `Cards`, `TodoItems`, and `CardAssignments`. `Lists` and `Cards` have an `ord` attribute that corresponds to the order they're shown in.
+By the end of this project, you'll be able to edit their order by dragging and dropping them.

 ## Terse instructions